-4.1.1 The Character of the Corridor
+4.2.1 The Character of the Corridor

-The "Vision" for the Kipling Avenue area as described in the previous section, is intended to achieve a "complete" neighbourhood, with a "fine-grain" mix of land uses located within walking distance.
+The "Vision" for the Kipling Avenue area as described in the previous section, is that it is intended to become a "complete" neighbourhood, with a "fine-grain" mix of land uses located within walking distance.
 The area is also intended to accommodate a different range of housing types, which will derive in part from different densities, to allow for a variety of users and age groups to reside in the area.
-The amount of development being proposed for the Study Area will generate an approximate 1022 new residential units, (see Schedule 4.1) The increased residential presence is intended to establish a critical mass for the area that will encourage a vibrant, walkable pedestrian oriented environment with increased amenities, a variety of house forms, small businesses and an enhanced public realm.
+The amount of development being proposed for the Study Area will generate an approximate 1022 new residential units, (see Appendix - Schedule D).
+The increased residential presence is intended to establish a critical mass for the area that will encourage a vibrant, walkable, pedestrian oriented environment with increased amenities, a variety of house forms, small businesses, and an enhanced public realm.